-The event will bring together 20 speakers from 11 European countries, including policy makers and representatives of well know academic centres, think tanks, consulting companies.
-Those are for example, the University of Oxford in the UK, Sciences Po in France, the Charles University in Czech Republic, the Central European University in Hungary and the National University of Political Studies and Public Administration (SNSPA) in Romani.
+The event will bring together 20 speakers from 11 European countries, including policymakers and representatives of well know academic centres, think tanks, consulting companies.
+Those are, for example, the University of Oxford in the UK, Sciences Po in France, the Charles University in the Czech Republic, the Central European University in Hungary and the National University of Political Studies and Public Administration (SNSPA) in Romani.

 As for think tanks, the Centre for European Policy Studies (CEPS) in Brussels, European Council on Foreign Relations (ECFR), Paris, Genshagen Stiftung in Germany, IAI Istituto Affari Internazionali in Italy and the Institute for Foreign Affairs and Trade in Hungary will be present.

-The roundtable forms a part of a bigger international project runned by Bratislava-based think tank DIFF GOV: European Governance: Potential of Differentiated Cooperation.
+The roundtable forms a part of a bigger international project run by Bratislava-based think tank DIFF GOV: European Governance: Potential of Differentiated Cooperation.

 - The Euro: It Must Change To Carry On by Sebastian Płóciennik

 - Eurozone – Resilient, Attractive and Beneficial for All Policy Outcomes by Kinga Brudzińska

 - The Euro at 20: Looking to the Past to Carry on in the Future by Kinga Brudzińska